Transferable Skills: 10 Skills That Work Across Industries

 In your resume summary or objective, consider including your most valuable, relevant transferable skill.
 For example, if you have strong communication skills, you might say:

-“Tenacious project manager with 5 years experience using strong communication skills to complete successful end-to-end projects with several teams.”
+“Tenacious project manager with five years of experience using strong communication skills to complete successful end-to-end projects across several teams.”

 This tells the employer you used several different skills that will be useful to their company like creativity, communication and leadership.

 Your skills list is also a helpful way to display your strongest transferable skills.
 While you likely have several useful qualities, be sure to use the job description to decide which skills to put on your resume.
 These can be found under sections like “job duties” or “requirements.”

 When writing your cover letter, focus on one or two of your transferable skills that the employer has included in the job description.
 In the body paragraphs of your letter, write about when you’ve used these skills in past work experiences.
 For example, a paragraph in a cover letter for a bookkeeper might say:

 “During my previous role at Crane & Jenkins, I was Head Bookkeeper for over five years and kept an overview of all financial records.
 During my tenure there, Crane & Jenkins experienced an 18% increase in revenue over five years.
 I also worked closely with other administrators, and excelled in the team-oriented environment.”

 The candidate here explains how their teamwork and organization skills helped drive success for their company.
 This helps employers clearly understand how they demonstrated their skills in context, making it easier to see them as a fit for the position.